 Another non-surgical treatment option to reduce pain in the short term is your doctor may recommend you go on bed rest.
 While bed rest is not a long-term solution and can potentially worsen your osteoporosis, it may be a good option for those suffering from intense acute pain for a few days.

-Your doctor may also recommend exercise programs for vertebral compression fracture to help regain strength while minimizing your pain.
+Your doctor may also recommend exercise programs for vertebral compression fractures to help regain strength while minimizing your pain.

 Injection therapies are another minimally invasive treatment option that can be used to help treat your back pain caused by VCFs.
 There are a wide variety of injection therapies that can be used to alleviate your pain such as epidural steroid injections, trigger point injections, and radiofrequency ablation.